-13.Removal of Temporary Fills.
-Temporary fills must be removed in their entirety and the affected areas returned to preconstruction elevations.
+13. Removal of Temporary Fills.
+Temporary fills must be removed in their entirety and the affected areas returned to pre-construction elevations.
 The affected areas must be revegetated, as appropriate.

-14.Proper Maintenance.
+14. Proper Maintenance.
 Any authorized structure or fill shall be properly maintained, including maintenance to ensure public safety and compliance with applicable NWP general conditions, as well as any activity-specific conditions added by the district engineer to an NWP authorization.

-15.Single and Complete Project.
+15. Single and Complete Project.
 The activity must be a single and complete project.
 The same NWP cannot be used more than once for the same single and complete project.

-16.Wild and Scenic Rivers.
-No activity may occur in a component of the National Wild and Scenic River System, or in a river officially designated by Congress as a "study river" for possible inclusion in the system while the river is in an official study status, unless the appropriate Federal agency with direct management responsibility for such river, has determined in writing that the proposed activity will not adversely affect the Wild and Scenic River designation or study status.
-Information on Wild and Scenic Rivers may be obtained from the appropriate Federal land management agency responsible for the designated Wild and Scenic River or study river (e.g., National Park Service, U.S. Forest Service, Bureau of Land Management, U.S. Fish and Wildlife Service).
+16. Wild and Scenic Rivers. (a) No NWP activity may occur in a component of the National Wild and Scenic River System, or in a river officially designated by Congress as a "study river" for possible inclusion in the system while the river is in an official study status, unless the appropriate Federal agency with direct management responsibility for such river, has determined in writing that the proposed activity will not adversely affect the Wild and Scenic River designation or study status.